rbao2018/self_ref_feedback/README.md

 1. Replace the original Deepspeed framework with the FSDP framework to reduce GPU memory usage and increase training speed.
 2. Optimize the scheduling algorithm for asynchronous actor-critic training in the PPO training process to enhance overall framework efficiency.
 3. Improve the implementation of experience replay generation to avoid the inefficiency of multiple small-batch reply generations by Vllm.

+## License

+The code is licensed under Apache-2.0, while model weights are fully open for academic research.

 ## References & Acknowledgements